Spain defender Llorente joins Busquets in testing positive for Covid-19 as Euro 2020 opponents Sweden lose ...

 'A parallel bubble'

-Spain's players have been kept in isolation since Busquets returned a positive test result, with five players called up to train in a "parallel bubble" in which they won't mix with the rest of the squad.
+Spain's players have been kept in isolation since Busquets returned a positive test result, with five players called up to train in a "parallel bubble" in which they won't be allowed to mix with the rest of the squad.

 Rodrigo Moreno, Pablo Fornals, Carlos Soler, Brais Mendez and Raul Albiol were all called up to help bolster Spain's depth.

 With Spain's senior players in isolation, a team of Under-21 players was called in to face Lithuania in a friendly on Tuesday.
-Even with a team full of youngsters, Spain won the match 4-0.
+Even with a team full of youngsters, La Roja won the match 4-0.

 What about Sweden?